09th July, 2019

 Working with Onsight for the final step of our filmmaking process amplified the beauty and magic of Hidden Pacific.
 Their talented team of colorists, online editors and visual effects artists made the process enjoyable and creatively stimulating.

 Ian Shive (Director - Tandem Stills + Motion, Inc.)

 27th February, 2019

-Academy Award-winning composer Stephen Warbeck is set to hit the big screen with his directorial debut ‘The Thin Man’.
-Starring Ciaran Hinds, Stephen Dillane and Maïwenn, it is the story of a man journeying through France in a Fiat 500, chased by five angry men in a Citroë Dyane, a musically-rooted road comedy.
+Academy Award-winning composer Stephen Warbeck is set to hit the big screen with his directorial debut ‘The Man in the Hat’.
+Starring Ciaran Hinds, Stephen Dillane and Maïwenn.

 OnSight provided full post production for this feature and enjoyed working alongside the Producer Daniel-Konrad Cooper whose recent credits include Christopher Nolan’s ‘Dunkirk,’ alongside theatre-turned-film producer Dominic Dromgoole of Open Palm Films and with Peter Boyle as the offline editor.

 Known for his stunning work in Billy Elliot, Quills and of course taking home the 1999 Oscar for his score for Shakespeare in Love, Warbeck is finally taking the leap into directing.
 Joining him on this UK-France project is co-director John Paul Davidson, who also wrote the script with Warbeck.

 Premiere: Screening in London, Kensington at Ciné Lumière from September 18th 2020